Essential Maintenance Checklist to Extend the Life of Your Mechanical Fasteners

 - Replace: follow interval, use exact match

-Keeping this list on a shop wall or in a pocket notebook makes it easy to turn maintenance into a habit rather than a chore.
-The next time you reach for a wrench, take a minute to run through the steps.
-Your machines will thank you with smoother operation and longer life.
+Pin this list to your shop wall or tuck it into a pocket notebook.
+Turning maintenance into a habit rather than a chore makes all the difference.
+Next time you reach for a wrench, run through these steps in your head—your machines will thank you with smoother operation and longer life.

-I still remember the first time I nailed this routine on a production line.
-After a month of daily checks, we logged zero fastener failures—a first in my ten‑year career.
+I still recall the first month I followed this routine on a production line.
+We logged zero fastener failures—a first in my ten‑year career.
 It felt like discovering a hidden shortcut in a video game: simple, satisfying, and surprisingly powerful.